konflux-ci/release-service-catalog/pipelines/rhtap-service-push/README.md

 | taskGitUrl | The url to the git repo where the release-service-catalog tasks to be used are stored | Yes | https://github.com/konflux-ci/release-service-catalog.git |
 | taskGitRevision | The revision in the taskGitUrl repo to be used | No | - |

+## Changes in 3.6.0
+- Updated the image passed to the infra-deployments-pr task to reflect release-service-utils migrating to the konflux-ci quay organization

 ## Changes in 3.5.0
 - The apply-mapping task now gets the dataPath parameter instead of releasePlanAdmissionPath